-Week 5: Repositories and Version Control#
+Week 4: Repositories and Version Control#

 Studio Abstract#

 In this studio, we will discuss repositories and why they are important; and you will set up a repository for your team and use it for the first time.
+We will also discuss small-team project planning, and how to use Github planner to help track who does what by when.

 We will address the following activities and exercises in this studio:

-Overview of repositories and GitHub
+• Overview of repositories

-Setting up a team repository on GitHub
+• Setting up and using a team repository on GitHub

-Using Markdown for documentation
+• Using Markdown for documentation

 Repositories in software projects#